-- Maintain the transitway to Clarksburg and in the vicinity of the Miles-Coppola properties, where it could serve primarily residential and employment uses, as well as development east of MD 355 and west of MD 121. - Explore Mmoving e-the transit station, as part of a future facility plan, to near the intersection of existing MD 355 and Clarksburg Road to serve both future CCT and BRT service on MD 355.
+- Maintain the transitway to Clarksburg and in the vicinity of the Miles-Coppola properties, where it could serve primarily residential and employment uses, as well as development north of MD 355 and west of MD 121. - Move the transit station near the intersection of existing MD 355 and Clarksburg Road to serve both future CCT and BRT service on MD 355.
 Such a move could benefit future redevelopment of nearby properties, support modest infill development in this part of the historic district, and help anchor this important intersection and public park.
 The transitway could be routed along existing MD 355 and Observation Drive to form a terminal loop that could serve the Miles-Coppola properties and any new development in the historic district.
 This would accommodate a future extension of transit farther north along MD 355.